 We collected all the pint glasses that were broken at our beer garden site in Elephant & castle over the entire summer of 2019 to melt and form these into tiles for the Mayfair alter bar.

-Then a shovel filled with glass fragments is held into the oven to melt it all.
-To achieve this vibrant amber tone, colour in form of pigmented glass splinters had to be added into the melted glass shortly before removing it from the heat source.
+Then a shovel filled with glass fragments is held in the oven to melt it all.
+To achieve this vibrant amber tone, pigmented glass splinters had to be added to the melted glass shortly before removing it from the heat source.

-Our friendly next door electric car mechanic neighbour built a metal form that could resist the high temperatures.
-The boys then slowly and evenly poured the liquid into the shape for the bricks.
-This had to be done by two people, one held the rod with melted glass pouring it into the mould, the other cut the glass flow.
+Our friend next door, an electric car mechanic built a metal mould that could resist the high temperatures in the shape of the bricks.
+The boys then slowly and evenly poured the liquid into the moulds.
+This had to be done by two people, one held the rod with melted glass pouring it into the mould, and the other cut the glass flow.
 If the mixture wasn’t liquid enough, it could not be pulled into shape.
 With a torch the tile is finished off to get the corners settled, the brick still needs to be at 600 degrees Celsius.

 For the cooling down period, the bricks go into a pottery kiln and stay there for the first four hours at 530 degrees.
-After that the temperature falls 10 degrees every hour, after about 48 hours the glass bricks are cooled enough to be taken out.
+After that, the temperature falls 10 degrees every hour, and after about 48 hours the glass bricks are cooled enough to be taken out.

 It took over 4 months to finish all pieces by hand.
 But from now on you can admire the embellishments on the bars.